matejak/imreg_dft/doc/overview.rst

 Notes
 -----
-The API and algorithms are not stable yet and are expected to change between revisions.
+The API and algorithms are quite good, but help is appreciated.
+``imreg_dft`` uses semantic versioning, so backward compatibility of any kind will not break across versions with the same major version number.

 References
 ----------